json-schema-org/blog/pages/posts/cookpad-case-study-en.md

 "We thought that we should use the same logic for backend and frontend applications.
 At first we thought about creating our own custom JSON Structure, but we had to write many `if` statements, and I do not want to imagine!"

-"JSON Schema helps us to implement backend validation and frontend form generation easily.
-It was quite an excellent experience!" explains Kenshi, estimating that time spent building validation has been cut in half as a result of using JSON Schema.
+<p className="text-2xl my-10">"JSON Schema helps us to implement backend validation and frontend form generation easily.
+It was quite an excellent experience!" explains Kenshi, estimating that time spent building validation has been cut in half as a result of using JSON Schema.</p>

 One mantra developers often hear is DRY: 'don't repeat yourself'.
 "We could focus ONLY on JSON Schema definitions and everything has been automatically generated and applied," says Kenshi, "That was an excellent moment."
 Reducing duplication of logic reduces the likelihood of a mismatch in expectations between the client and server side.